gmelodie/gmelodie.github.io/content/posts/total-madness-0-locks.md

 }
 ```

-Now my aunt will only brush my cousins's teeth if it can lock, and will just return otherwise (perhaps she'll try again 5 minutes from now).
+Now my aunt will only brush my cousins' teeth if it can lock, and will just return otherwise (perhaps she'll try again 5 minutes from now, or look for another less gross brush).
 This also solves our problem with my brother from earlier:
 ```rust
 fn main() {
     let mut tb_lock = ToothbrushLock::new();